 Elizabeth Dabney died in September of 1911.
 Frederick Dabney continued to live at 298 Beacon with their sons, Frederick, Jr., and Thomas.
 His brother, George, continued to live with him.

 Frederick Dabney died in November of 1920.
 In June of 1921, George Dabney married Mary Fay, the sister of Frederick Dabney’s deceased wife.
 After their marriage, they lived at 298 Beacon with Frederick Dabney’s sons, Frederick, Jr., and Thomas, until about 1928.
-They also maintained a summer home in Wareham.
-Frederick Dabney’s Heirs are shown as the owners of 298 Beacon on the 1928 Bromley map.
+They also maintained a home in Wareham.

 In February of 1928, Frederick Dabney, Jr., married Beatrice Whistler Howell, and moved to Dover, Massachusetts.
 By 1929, George and Mary Dabney had moved to Medfield, and Thomas Dabney had moved with them.

-By 1930, 298 Beacon was the home of attorney Robert Hermann Otto Schulz and his wife, Helen Louise Hendrick (Clay) Hartford Schulz.
+298 Beacon became the home of Robert Schulz and his second wife, Helen Louise Hendrick (Clay) Hartford Schulz.
 They also maintained a homes in Dedham and in Squam Lake, New Hampshire.

 Robert and Helen Schulz continued to live 298 Beacon until the early 1940s.

-By 1942, 298 Beacon was the home of Mrs. Donalda (Donelda) A. (Myette) O’Connor Bacon (called Donalda O’Connor), the former wife of Jeremiah Joseph O’Connor and of George Bacon.
+On November 12, 1941, it was acquired from him by Mrs. Donelda (Donalda) A. (Myette) O’Connor Bacon (called Donalda O’Connor), the former wife of Jeremiah Joseph O’Connor and of George Bacon.
 Her daughter, Violet (O’Connor) Andrew, the former wife of John Andrew, Jr., lived with her.
 They previously had lived in Providence where she had operated a lodging house.

 In January of 1942, she filed for (and subsequently received) permission to convert the property from a single-family dwelling into a lodging house.
 Soon thereafter, she moved back to Providence and resumed operating a lodging house there.
 In September of 1948, she was murdered by one of her lodgers who had become infatuated with her.

-By 1943, 298 Beacon was the home of Charles Elliot Worden, Sr., a real estate broker and justice of the peace, and his wife, Effie (Dilworth) Vincent Worden.
+On November 2, 1942, 298 Beacon was purchased from Donelda O’Connor by Charles Elliot Worden, Sr., a real estate broker and justice of the peace, and his wife, Effie (Dilworth) Vincent Worden.
 They previously had lived at 1751 Washington.
 In February of 1947, he applied for (and subsequently received) permission to add a second story to an existing one-story ell at the rear of the property.
 The property remained a lodging house.

-By 1974, 298 Beacon was owned by Santa M. Fruggiero.
-In August of 1974, he was cited by the Building Department for failing to change the legal occupancy from a lodging house to eight apartments, a condition which the Assessing Department indicated had existed since at least 1955.
+On August 6, 1974, she was cited by the Building Department for failing to change the legal occupancy from a lodging house to eight apartments, a condition which the Assessing Department indicated had existed since at least 1955.

-In July of 1974, Michael Joseph Callahan and his wife, Frances Madeline (Little) Callahan, purchased 298 Beacon from Santa Fruggiero.
+On July 15, 1974, 298 Beacon was acquired from Santa Fruggiero by Michael Joseph Callahan and his wife, Frances Madeline (Little) Callahan.
 They lived at 23 Southmere Road in Mattapan.
 In October of 1974, he filed for (and subsequently received) permission to legalize the occupancy as eight apartments.
 The Callahans subsequently moved to one of the apartments.

 Frances Callahan died in September of 1987 and Michael Callahan died in February of 2002.